AriFordsham/GHCWiki/supercompilation.md

 GHC.Num.- @ GHC.Types.Int GHC.Num.$fNumInt (GHC.Num.+ @ GHC.Types.Int GHC.Num.$fNumInt i (Main.check l)) (Main.check r))

 The latter is better to generalise against.
 How do we capture this?
+Perhaps by sorting on the length of free variables in rho.

 ## Current status